TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 To add a *new* **"Thing Type"** click on the **"+NEW THING TYPE"** button and give it a name and a description.
-* Assign it to the domain that your user was added to.
+* Assign it to your domain in the drop-down menu.

 Note: For things that will communicate with the **MQTT protocol** it is **not necessary to add uplink or downlink transformations** since the thing will send data following the MIC MQTT shadow update format.
 This format is directly understood by MIC.